d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 ### Install Git

-The Git open source book [3] describes how to install Git.
+The Git open source book describes [how to install Git](https://git-scm.com/book/zh/v2).
 This typically works via `apt install git` on Ubuntu Linux, by installing the Xcode developer tools on macOS, or by using GitHub's [desktop client](https://desktop.github.com).
 If you don't have a GitHub account, you need to sign up for one [4].

 ### Log in to GitHub

-Enter the address of the book's code repository in your browser [2].
+Enter the [address](https://github.com/d2l-ai/d2l-en/) of the book's code repository in your browser.
 Click on the `Fork` button in the red box at the top-right of the figure below, to make a copy of the repository of this book.
 This is now *your copy* and you can change it any way you want.

 ![The code repository page.](../img/git-fork.png) :width:`700px`